Close Banner

 Dining Gluten-Free at Disneyland Resort - Menu

-• Café Orleans – One of the most popular dishes is the Monte Cristo Sandwich.
+• Cafe Orleans – One of the most popular dishes is the Monte Cristo Sandwich.
 Good news!
 You can get the gluten-free Monte Cristo in either the classic version (with Swiss cheese, ham and turkey) or the three cheese.
 However, you must get a reservation and order at least 24 hours in advance by emailing your request and dining reservation number to [email protected].
 (Our gluten-free froggy friends told us it's toadally worth the effort!)
 Other menu items are also safe and do not require advance notice.
 You can order a salad, Shrimp and Grits, Bourbon Street Chicken and more.
+Actual menus items get switched out seasonally.
+The Braised Beef Short Rib is gluten-free but may be seasonal.
+Kids can get sautéed shrimp.

 • Wine Country Trattoria – The allergy menus feature several items for gluten/wheat allergies, including salads, gluten-free pasta substitutions and other entrees.

 • Carthay Circle – This restaurant makes gluten-free meals and has been known to make gluten-free chocolate creme brûlée or sorbet for dessert.
-Ask your server for gluten-free options.
+Ask your server for gluten-free options as menus change seasonally with fresh ingredients substituted all the time.

 • Character Dining – If you are hopping to a character dining meal, either at Plaza Inn at Disneyland Park or at a Disneyland Resort hotel, be sure to let them know when you reserve, pay and are seated that you need gluten-free options.
 You may be able to speak to the chef and can acquire gluten-free items not found at the buffet.
-When you order, let them know if you want gluten-free Mickey or Minnie waffles.
+When you order at breakfast or brunch, let them know if you want gluten-free Mickey waffles.
+The chef will likely make you a plate of gluten-free, safe items and may point out safe items at the buffet.

 Gluten-Free Snacks and Desserts at Disneyland Resort